Adrienne B

 Bio

-My name is Adrienne (she/her) and I'm Ph.D. candidate in the Department of Psychology and Neuroscience at the University of North Carolina - Chapel Hill.
+My name is Adrienne (she/her/hers), and I received my Ph.D. in Psychology & Neuroscience from the University of North Carolina - Chapel Hill.
 I study why people differ in their experience of emotion.
-I'm most interested 1) how stressful life experience affect the brain and body, and 2) how these experience influence emotions.
-I am also interested what people think about their bodies, and how this influences the way they experience emotions.
-For fun, I love reading anything fiction, doing pilates, taking art classes, and watching a good true crime docu-series.Project ideas
+I'm most interested in 1) how social factors, like stress, affect the brain and body, and 2) how these experiences influence emotion.
+I am also interested in what people think about their bodies, and how this influences the way they experience emotions.
+The best part of my job is helping students turn their research ideas into reality!
+For fun, I like taking art classes, being outdoors, playing with my kitties (Lily and Sushi), and watching a good true crime docu-series.Project ideas

-How does early life adversity “get under the skin”?
+How does stress “get under the skin” to affect health?

-About 50% of teens in the U.S. report experiencing at least one adverse childhood event, including physical or emotional abuse, exposure to neighborhood violence, or poverty.
-Decades of research shows that exposure to adversity increases risk for clinical and physical disorders.
-But why?
-In this project, you would explore the physiological and psychological mechanisms that connect adversity to a clinical or physical disorder (e.g., anxiety symptoms, cardiovascular disease) using data from the Midlife in the United States project.
+About 50% of teens in the U.S. report experiencing at least one stressful life event like bullying, exposure to neighborhood violence, or poverty.
+Decades of research shows that experiencing something stressful or dangerous as a child increases risk for mental and physical disorders later in life.
+But how?
+In this project, you would pick one type of stressful life experience, like poverty, and learn how it affects teens' mental or physical well-being.
+We can then design an experiment to test a hypothesis, write a scientific review, and/or analyze a secondary dataset available from public sources.
 You would learn how to formulate a research question, analyze data, and present your findings in a research paper in the form of an oral or written presentation.